Part ofHow Much Does Claude Cost? Full Pricing Breakdown

 How uploads eat your context window

 The 500MB number is a red herring for most work.
-The real Claude attachment limit you hit day to day is the context window — roughly 200,000 tokens (about 150,000 words) that every upload shares with your conversation history and Claude's replies.
+The real Claude attachment limit you hit day to day is the context window — up to 1,000,000 tokens (roughly 750,000 words) on current models such as Sonnet 5 and Opus 5, and 200K on Haiku 4.5, shared between every upload, your conversation history, and Claude's replies.

 A file has to be converted to tokens before Claude can reason over it, so size on disk and size in context are different currencies.
-A dense 300-page PDF can blow past 200K tokens on its own, which is why a file that uploads successfully can still trigger a "too long" error the moment you ask a question.
-Our Claude context window guide breaks down the token math, but the rule of thumb is simple: if a document wouldn't fit inside a 150,000-word book, don't expect Claude to hold all of it at once.
+A few hundred dense pages sit comfortably inside a 1M-token window, but a multi-thousand-page archive — or twenty large files at once — still overflows it, which is why a file that uploads successfully can still trigger a "too long" error the moment you ask a question.
+Our Claude context window guide breaks down the token math, but the rule of thumb is simple: if a document wouldn't fit inside a 750,000-word library, don't expect Claude to hold all of it at once.

 Fixing a Claude upload limit error